docwarems/jmc-tutorial/docs/README.md

 ## The Management Console (Bonus)

 JDK Mission Control includes a very handy JMX console.
-It has been described as a “JConsole on steroids”, and it certainly has some very convenient features.
+It has been described as a "JConsole on steroids", and it certainly has some very convenient features.
 The next few exercises will show some of the more commonly used ones.

 <a id="markdown-exercise-12a--the-overview" name="exercise-12a--the-overview"></a>